Vytran® Automated Glass Processors

 Fiber Holder Inserts, which consist of one top insert and either a bottom or transfer insert, are placed in the fiber holding blocks of the optical glass processor to secure the fiber during splicing or tapering.
 The inserts clamp the cladding, buffer, or coating of the fiber and can accommodate outer diameters of up to 3.198 mm.
-Please refer to the Fiber Holder Insert tab for more information on pairing the top and bottom inserts sold here.
+The Fiber Holder Inserts tab above includes information to aid in selecting and installing the correct combinations of top and bottom inserts to accommodate different fiber diameters.

 Two types of top inserts are compatible with the automated glass processors.
 The VHA standard top inserts come in single-sided and dual-sided versions.
 These standard inserts can also be used in the LDC401 Series of Fiber Cleavers, FPS300 Stripping and Cleaning Station, and LFS4100 Splicing System.
 The VHB00 and VHB05 top inserts (shown to the left) feature an indent for LED illumination from the automated glass processor workstations and are necessary for end-view imaging and alignment of the cores of polarization-maintaining and microstructured specialty fibers.

 |VHF160||Transfer||112 µm / 208 µm||N/A||Yes|